Thank you for thinking of NAL!

 Contact: Katerina.

-• Using online games to improve Internet transparency: We collect video-game streaming footage from Twitch and extract the latency numbers to build a universal map of Internet latency.
-You could help with the latency analysis (if you are into data science) or with the display of the data (if you are into HCI).
+- Using online games to map Internet latency: We collect video-game streaming footage from Twitch and extract the latency numbers to build a universal map of Internet latency.
+We are looking for a motivated student to help us build a gaming extension that streamers can install to share information with us.
 Contact: Catalina

-To enjoy either of these topics, you must have enjoyed your undergraduate Computer Networks course (including all those quirky delay computations and TCP diagrams).
+To enjoy either of these topics, you must have enjoyed your Computer Systems and/or Networks courses (including all those quirky delay computations and TCP diagrams).

 Before we start working together, it’s important for both you and us to agree that the project matches your interests and background.
 So, if you are interested, please contact us to schedule a meeting.